 During the years that followed I hardly painted except occasionally for a childrens club at church.
 I was fixed on trusting God to show me, so much so that when friends tried to convince me to take up painting regularly again, I would not - it became awkward at times if people wanted to talk to me about painting, and especially if they knew I could paint, many times I would have to tell people why I stopped and why I was so fixed on trusting God to show me, it was later at Youth With A Mission, God started to answer the prayers I prayed years before

-In 1991, I joined a Discipleship training school with Youth With A Mission, (YWAM) at the Kingslodge near Nuneaton in England.
-I remember while I was driving my car to the Kingslodge, God spoke to me, and said - "I have longed to do this in your life!"
-I had no idea what he was meaning to do, but looking back I can see now His gracious hand on my life, leading me into a deeper understanding of Himself and the gifts He had given.
+In 1991, I applied to do a Discipleship training school with Youth With A Mission, (YWAM) at the Kings lodge near Nuneaton in England.
+I remember while I was driving my car to the Kings lodge, God speaking to me......The words came gently into my mind at first and I didn't notice as I was driving but then I became aware of these words "I have longed to do this in your life!"
+As I listened they began to sink deeper into me as I pondered what this could mean.
+As I drove closer and closer to the YWAM Kings lodge the words came over like the waves of the sea, over and over.....until I was so overcome I began to weep, and weep as I realized it was God Himself speaking.
+I had no idea what the Lord was meaning to do, but looking back I can see His gracious hand on my life, leading me into a deeper understanding of Himself and the gifts He had given.

 During the Discipleship Training School a friend recommended a remarkable book called "Power in Praise" by Merlin Carruthers, while reading it I began recognising areas in my life I had been ungrateful to the Lord, and one thing that I realised was regarding the gift of painting - being so close to it I had never actually thanked God for the gift but now I also began realising the error of calling it only "half a gift" and was sorry.
 I changed my thinking and started thanking the Lord for the good gift.